Control-M/Server Management

 The Desired State of the Control-M/Server or Control-M for z/OS changes to Recycle, the Actual State changes to Down and then Up, and then the Desired State reverts to Up.

-This procedure describes how to set the desired state of a Control-M/Server or Control-M for z/OS to Up.
+This procedure describes how to start up a Control-M/Server or Control-M for z/OS.
 This instructs the Configuration Agent to attempt to start up the Control-M/Server or Control-M for z/OS when it is down, which enables it to communicate with other components and schedule jobs.

 Begin

-3. From the Control-M/Servers pane, select the relevant Control-M/Server or Control-M for z/OS, from the Control-M/Servers toolbar click Desired State, and then click Up.
+From the Control-M/Servers tab, select the relevant Control-M/Server or Control-M for z/OS, from the Control-M/Servers toolbar click Desired State, and then click Up.

 A Set Desired State to Up confirmation dialog box appears.